List of LGBTQ rights organisations in Belize: United Belize Advocacy Movement

-The United Belize Advocacy Movement, also known as UNIBAM or UniBAM, are a Belize-based non-governmental organisation that advocate against the discrimination and stigmatisation of the LGBT community in Belize.
+The United Belize Advocacy Movement, more commonly known as UNIBAM, are a Belize-based non-governmental organisation that advocate against the discrimination and stigmatisation of the queer community in Belize.

 History

 UNIBAM trace their origins to a 2005 multi-centre study of men who have sex with men, led by Paul Edwards of the Ministry of Health, and Chad Martin of the US Centers for Disease Control and Prevention.
-The study prompted discussions, primarily in Orange Walk Town, which lead to the founding of UNIBAM's predecessor organisation, UNIDAD 96, by Alex Avalos, Fernando Novelo, Caleb Orozco, William Smith, and Jerry Mendoza, 'along with many other nameless colleagues.'
-(Note: UNIDAD 96, also styled Unidad 96, focussed on educational activities for their LGBT members (Orozco 2012).
-The group were first based in Orange Walk, but then relocated to Belize City in early 2006, 'as time pas[sed] and individuals [members] changed [residential] addresses' (Orozco 2012).)
-On 16 February 2006, in space provided by Arnulfo Kantun of the National Development Foundation in Belize City, UNIBAM was established by Caleb Orozco and '10 other persons from Belize City and Orange Walk.'
-(Note: The number of founders is given as '16 gay men' by Orozco 2012, with Ronnie Bradley, Dennis Belgrave, Alex Avalos, Delbert Quilter, Edision Flowers, 'Bra', and 'many more persons' identified as founders.)
-UNIBAM were registered as a non-governmental organisation on 4 May 2006, and secured their first grant in October of that year from the Tides Foundation.
-(Note: UNIBAM's pre-grant funding is credited to members, who 'invested [their] own funds,' and to Jared Orozco, 'who got a loan and paid for [a] computer, table, [...] an office chair [and] internet [service] for three months' (UNIBAM n.d.).
-Their registration as an NGO is credited to 'the legal skills of [Caleb Orozco and Golda Orozco-Neal, who] helped to pull the legal documents together' (UNIBAM n.d.).)
+The study prompted discussions, primarily in Orange Walk, Orange Walk, which lead to the founding of UNIBAM's predecessor organisation, UNIDAD 96, by Alex Avalos, Fernando Novelo, Caleb Orozco, William Smith, and Jerry Mendoza, "along with many other nameless colleagues".
+On 16 February 2006, in space provided by Arnulfo Kantun of the National Development Foundation in Belize City, UNIBAM was established by Caleb Orozco and "10 other persons from Belize City and Orange Walk".
+UNIBAM were registered as an NGO on 4 May 2006, and secured their first grant in October of that year from the Tides Foundation.

-Notably, UNIBAM successfully challenged the long-standing statutory criminalisation of homosexuality in Belize in the 2010–2016 Orozco v Attorney General case.
-(Note: Work towards said case was prompted by a meeting with Tracy Robinson, of the UWI Rights Advocacy Project, during a 2007 UNDP conference on human rights in Santo Domingo (Orozco 2012).)
+Notably, UNIBAM successfully challenged the long-standing (since 1888) statutory criminalisation of homosexuality in Belize in the 2010–2016 Orozco v Attorney General case.

 Activities

-UNIBAM aim 'to reduce stigma and discrimination [against members of the LGBT community in Belize].'
-Their primary activities include research and advocacy, including formal representation of the Belizean LGBT community before national and international bodies, and informal representation via national media.
-As of 2008, the primary bodies liaised with included the UN Human Rights Council, UN Human Rights Committee, the Organisation of American States, the Caribbean Forum for Lesbians, All-sexuals and Gays, the Belize Alliance Against AIDS, and the Belize Family Life Association.
+UNIBAM aim "to reduce stigma and discrimination" against queer Belizeans.
+Their primary activities involve research and advocacy, including formal representation of the queer community before national and international bodies, and informal representation in mass media.
+As of 2008, the primary bodies liaised with included the UN Human Rights Council; the UN Human Rights Committee; the Organisation of American States; the Caribbean Forum for Lesbians, All-Sexuals and Gays (C-FLAG); the Alliance Against AIDS (in Belize); and the Belize Family Life Association (BFLA).